The adjective comodo (comfortable) is easy to find in the dictionary, and is easy to understand, too, in a normal context.

 Certo, un ombrellone nelle ore centrali del giorno avrebbe fatto veramente comodo.

-Of course, an umbrella for the middle of the day would have been really handy.
+Of course, an umbrella for the middle of the day would have come in really handy.

 Captions 1-2, Una gita - al lago - Part 3Play Caption